konstantint/SKompiler/README.md

 ### Introductory example

-Let us start by walking through a simple example.
-We begin by training a model on a simple dataset, e.g.:
+Let us start by walking through an introductory example.
+We begin by training a model on a small dataset:

     from sklearn.datasets import load_iris
     from sklearn.ensemble import RandomForestClassifier